8ta4/blog/drafts/My Search for the Married But Available.md

 1. Seeding.
 Extract over 10,000 English initialisms from Wiktionary.

 2. Filtering.
-Use a recognizability dataset to reduce the list to a subset that most people would know.
+Use a recognizability dataset to reduce the list to a subset most people would know.

 3. Mining.
 Match these seeds against the Google Ngram dataset for 2- to 5-gram sequences.